thymeleaf/thymeleaf-docs/docs/tutorials/3.1/thymeleafspring.md

 ...but in fact it is a little bit more than that, because `th:field` will also apply the registered Spring Conversion Service, including the `DateFormatter` we saw before (even if the field expression is not double-bracketed).
 Thanks to this, the date will be shown correctly formatted.

+Note that, as with `th:value`, the value rendered by `th:field` is always HTML-escaped.
+Unlike Spring MVC's JSP tag library, which lets you disable this via the `htmlEscape` attribute (or a global `defaultHtmlEscape` setting), Thymeleaf provides no equivalent way to turn off escaping for `th:field`.

 Values for `th:field` attributes must be selection expressions (`*{...}`), which makes sense given the fact that they will be evaluated on the form-backing bean and not on the context variables (or model attributes in Spring MVC jargon).